Refined topological vertex for a 5D $Sp(N)$ gauge theory with antisymmetric matter: Instanton partition functions

+For higher rank cases, as there are more Young diagrams to be summed over, the computation is more involved.
+Since the computation is straightforward, we skip the computations.
+Instead, as a representative example for higher rank cases, we discuss $Sp(3)_0+ 1\mathbf{AS}$, and the structure of the partition function.

-For higher rank theories, the computation becomes complicated.
-Before going to massive $\mAS$ cases, let us firstly discuss massless limit of $\mAS$ with $Q_8=\sqtq$.
+Before discussing massive $\mAS$ cases of the partition function for $Sp(3)_0+ 1\mathbf{AS}$, let us first discuss the massless limit of $\mAS$ with $Q_8=\sqtq$.
 Then the partition function factorizes

-where we choose $Q_F, Q_B, Q_{k4}, Q_{h_4}$ as independent parameters, so at massless limit the diagram turns out to be isolated webs as depicted in Figure \ref{fig:masslessrank3}.
-Turning on the mass for $\mAS$ leads to the left web in Figure \ref{fig:rank3}.
-The associated tunned K\"ahler parameters to its unHiggsed diagram are given by
+where we choose $Q_F, Q_B, Q_{k4}, Q_{h_4}$ as independent parameters.
+At the massless limit the diagram turns out to be isolated webs as depicted in Figure \ref{fig:masslessrank3}.
+Turning on the mass parameter for $\mAS$ leads to the left web in Figure \ref{fig:rank3}.
+The associated tuned K\"ahler parameters to its unHiggsed diagram are given by

 Gauge theory parameters $(A_i, u)$ should be assigned to the following independent K\"{a}hler parameters

 \paragraph{Perturbative contribution.} We find

 Then the full perturbative partition function is given by